Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ### Properties
 * **apiVersion**: 'v1' (ReadOnly, DeployTimeConstant): The api version.
 * **data**: [IoK8SApiCoreV1SecretData](#iok8sapicorev1secretdata): Data contains the secret data.
 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 The serialized form of the secret data is a base64 encoded string, representing the arbitrary (possibly non-string) data value here.
 Described in https://tools.ietf.org/html/rfc4648#section-4
 * **immutable**: bool: Immutable, if set to true, ensures that data stored in the Secret cannot be updated (only object metadata can be modified).
 If not set to true, the field can be modified at any time.
 Defaulted to nil.
-This is a beta field enabled by ImmutableEphemeralVolumes feature gate.
 * **kind**: 'Secret' (ReadOnly, DeployTimeConstant): The resource kind.
 * **metadata**: [metadata](#metadata) (Required): The resource metadata.
 * **stringData**: [IoK8SApiCoreV1SecretStringData](#iok8sapicorev1secretstringdata): stringData allows specifying non-binary secret data in string form.
-It is provided as a write-only convenience method.
+It is provided as a write-only input field for convenience.
 All keys and values are merged into the data field on write, overwriting any existing values.
-It is never output when reading from the API.
+The stringData field is never output when reading from the API.
 * **type**: string: Used to facilitate programmatic handling of secret data.
+More info: https://kubernetes.io/docs/concepts/configuration/secret/#secret-types

 ## Resource core/Service@v1
 * **Valid Scope(s)**: Unknown